 Join brilliant Queensland authors Barbara Hannay, Christine ...

 Story time is a session full of stories, rhymes and songs aimed at 2-5 year old children (but all ages are welcome) and their parents/carers.
 These sessions give children a fun and relaxed start to their reading development before school through interactive storytelling, music, play and art.

 Cecil Plains Library

-Residents across the region can receive free computer training at the Toowoomba City Library and the Oakey Library.
+Residents across the region can receive free computer training at the library.
 A wide range of free computer classes are available to assist absolute beginners and computer novices gain new skills and confidence.
-Our Tech Savvy classes are listed below with a short description.
+Our 'Be connected' computer classes are listed below with a short description.
 Participants may bring their own device and can repeat a topic if they wish.

-To enquire or book a training session please phone 131 ...
+To enquire or book a training session please phone 131 872 or ...